DANNYDEE93/Deployment6/README.md

 **endpoint** to locate the database system where my sqlite database file will not be stored and rused to return data being requested by a client
 **RDS Database name** to connect and store my database files in the managed service

+**Database files**:
-**Database files**: *[load_data.py](load_data.py)*: utilized SQL to grab data from the database along with Flask and Bcrpyt for flexibility of rest API's and microservices, as well as, password encryption, and loads data to return it back to the client, *[database.py](database.py)*: utilizes SQL to organize and structure the data into tables; stores proprietary information such as account numbers and transactions of account holders, *[app.py](app.py)*: utilizes Flask for generating the web page, uses SQL Alchemy to connect with SQLite database, and uses rest APIs to render necessary information for customers, accounts, transactions, etc. of a banking web application.
+*[load_data.py](load_data.py)*: utilized SQL to grab data from the database along with Flask and Bcrpyt for flexibility of rest API's and microservices, as well as, password encryption, and loads data to return it back to the client

+*[database.py](database.py)*: utilizes SQL to organize and structure the data into tables; stores proprietary information such as account numbers and transactions of account holders

+*[app.py](app.py)*: utilizes Flask for generating the web page, uses SQL Alchemy to connect with SQLite database, and uses rest APIs to render necessary information for customers, accounts, transactions, etc. of a banking web application.

 ________________________________________________
 ### Step 3: Jenkins Staging Environment
 __________________________________________________________

 * The Jenkins server, accessible through port 8080, was particularly important in the optimization and error handling of the deployment.

 * Create Jenkins **Multibranch Pipeline** to build staging environment: Find instructions to access Jenkins in the web browser, create a multibranch pipeline, and create a token to link the GitHub repository with the application code to Jenkins.
 "Pipeline keep running plugin" is used to run the Jenkins build for as long as the applicaiton is up and running on the servers.
 I also provided my AWS credentials to give Jenkins permission to access my AWS servers and run on my Jenkins pipeline.

 <ins> **[Jenkinsfile](https://github.com/DANNYDEE93/Deployment6/blob/main/Jenkinsfile):** </ins>

-<ins> ***Build & Test(Validation) Stage:** </ins>
+<ins> **Build & Test(Validation) Stage:** </ins>

 *Prepares python(-venv) virtual environment by installing a python-pip package and python requirements, and uses load_data.py file to load the sampe data*
 *Activates python -venv, installs and runs pytest for testing and archiving log reports in a JUnit results file* *Installs mySQLclient to use the data from the database.py file*

-<ins>>**Terraform stages:** </ins>
+<ins>**Terraform stages:** </ins>

 * Automated the execution of my infrastructure through *Init, Plan, Apply*:
 *Terraform init: to initialize terraform and the backend configurations*